microsoftgraph/msgraph-sdk-php/CONTRIBUTING.md

 # Contributing to the Microsoft Graph PHP SDK
 Thanks for considering making a contribution!
 Read over our guidelines and we will do our best to see your PRs merged successfully.

+**NOTE**: A signed a contribution license agreement is required for all contributions and is checked automatically on new pull requests.
+You will be asked to read and sign the agreement https://cla.microsoft.com/ after submitting a request to this repository.

 There are a few different recommended paths to get contributions into the released version of this library.

 ## File issues